samsuh/2026-journal/README.md

 ## 7/5/26 - Sunday
 - DONE ~~Gym Set A~~
-- maybe i can set a timer to clean every day for like 5-10 minutes
+- DONE ~~maybe i can set a timer to clean every day for like 5-10 minutes.~~ nice.

 ## 7/4/26 - Saturday
 - No plans